pierantonioromano/graphcms-wordpress-import/README.md

 If you are planning to add your custom Runners, remember to add the two new endpoints in the config.php file.

 The second section is relative to your GraphCMS environment.
-You can find your endpoints in your GraphCMS control panel, in the **Project Settings / Api Access / Endpoint** section; please notice the two endpoints, the first one is for content management, the second one is for assets upload.
+You can find your endpoints in your GraphCMS control panel, in the **Project Settings / Api Access / Endpoint** section; please notice the two different endpoints, the first one is for content management, the second one is for assets upload.
 You should create a **Permanent Auth Token**, giving to it all the permissions you need; copy the token in the $graphCMS variable.
 The $graphCmsDefaultAuthor is the ID of the default author for imported content; you can create a new Author in GraphCMS and then put the ID in this variable.